lconstable123/website-2025/README.md

-# 🎨 Luke Constable's Portfolio Site
+# Luke Constable's Portfolio Site

-A self-built portfolio powered by **Next.js**, showcasing custom components, animation, and performant media handling.
+Here's portfolio powered by **Next.js**, showcasing custom components, animation, and performant media handling.
+I spend so much time learning and making that i rarely put time into self promotion.
+I permitted myself this luxury and hopefully it will be great demonstation as to why I would make a great contribution to a dev team.

 ## 🔧 Tech Stack